statisticalbiotechnology/bibook/bibook/phylogenetics/distance/upgma.md

 ## Strengths and limitations

 UPGMA is fast, deterministic and easy to inspect.
 It is appropriate when distances are approximately ultrametric, and it is widely useful as a clustering method.
-It was popular in the early days of phylogenetics, however, due to its equal-rate assumption it is rarely used today.
+It was popular in the early days of phylogenetics.
+However, because of its equal-rate assumption, it is rarely used for phylogenetic inference today.

 ```{exercise}
 Repeat the first UPGMA step after changing $d(S3,S4)$ from 0.1 to 0.5.
 Which pair joins first, and at what height?
 Do not implement the algorithm in code; show the matrix reasoning.